Explaining higher-order correlations between elliptic and triangular flow: Cumulants of flow fluctuations in the laboratory frame

 The quantities that can be measured experimentally are moments of the joint distribution of $V_2$ and $V_3$~\cite{Bhalerao:2011yg,Bhalerao:2014xra}.
-The cumulants $MHC(v_2^{2m},v_3^{2q})$ analyzed by ALICE~\cite{ALICE:2021adw}, where $m$ and $q$ are positive integers, are combinations of these moments~\cite{Bilandzic:2010jr,Bilandzic:2013kga}.\footnote{The ALICE collaboration has subsequently analyzed a different set of ``cumulants'' which are different combination of moments~\cite{ALICE:2023lwx}.
+The cumulants $MHC(v_2^{2m},v_3^{2q})$ analyzed by ALICE~\cite{ALICE:2021adw} and CMS~\cite{CMS:2025opi}, where $m$ and $q$ are positive integers, are combinations of these moments~\cite{Bilandzic:2010jr,Bilandzic:2013kga}.\footnote{The ALICE collaboration has subsequently analyzed a different set of ``cumulants'' which are different combination of moments~\cite{ALICE:2023lwx}.
 They are not derived from the same generating function as the cumulants studied in this paper, and our analysis does not apply to them.} Their expressions are derived by expanding the generating function of cumulants~\cite{Taghavi:2020gcy}, which depends on complex variables~\cite{Mehrabpour:2020wlu} $\lambda$ and $\mu$ and their complex conjugates $\lambda^*$ and $\mu^*$:

 In the first line, angular brackets in the right-hand side denote an average over events in a centrality class.
-In the second line, we have only kept the relevant terms in the power-series expansion.\footnote{Azimuthal symmetry requires that the generating function is symmetric under $(\lambda,\mu) \to (\lambda e^{2i\varphi},\mu e^{3i\varphi})$.
-This cancels many terms in the power series expansion, but terms involving $\lambda^3(\mu^*)^2$ are also non-vanishing (see Sec.~\ref{s:generalproperties}).
-We omit them for simplicity since we do not study them in this paper.
-They correspond to angular correlations between $V_2$ and $V_3$~\cite{Bhalerao:2011yg}, also referred to as event-plane correlations~\cite{ATLAS:2014ndd}.} $MHC(v_2^{2m},v_3^{2q})$ is a cumulant of order $2(m+q)$.
-If $q=0$ or $m=0$, it corresponds to the cumulant of a single harmonic $n=2$ or $n=3$, usually denoted by $c_n\{2k\}$~\cite{Borghini:2001vi,ATLAS:2019peb} (see Appendix~\ref{s:v2cumulants}):
+Azimuthal symmetry requires that the generating function is symmetric under $(\lambda,\mu) \to (\lambda e^{2i\varphi},\mu e^{3i\varphi})$.
+This in turn implies that $c^{\rm lab.}_{mpqr}$ may differ from $0$ only if $2(m-p)+3(q-r)=0$.
+A sufficient condition is to have $m=p$ {\it and\/} $q=r$.
+The corresponding cumulants are precisely the mixed harmonic cumulants:

+There are other non-vanishing mixed cumulants, such as $c^{\rm lab.}_{3002}$.
+They involve angular correlations between $V_2$ and $V_3$~\cite{Bhalerao:2011yg}, also referred to as event-plane correlations~\cite{ATLAS:2014ndd}, and will not be studied here.